-Core e Skills Standard Pass criteria - all to be met Merit criteria Distinction criteria CS3 Prepare work areas to undertake work related activities and reinstate those areas after the completion of the work-related activities Identify and implement any special precautions required by the work activity or environment, where required Maintain good housekeeping practices and a safe working environment throughout the activity Store tools, equipment, materials in a suitable / secure position and dispose of waste products in line with company policies and HS&amp;E regulations Reinstate the work area to ensure it is left in a safe and secure condition e.g. locks, notices, of the work area proactively informing others on matters which affect them Demonstrate a deeper understanding of the implications of good and poor work preparation. e.g. In terms of cost, time, value, company reputation etc. Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the work being undertaken
+Core Skills Standard Pass criteria - all to be met Merit criteria Distinction criteria CS3 Prepare work areas to undertake work related activities and reinstate those areas after the completion of the work-related activities Demonstrate an understanding of the importance of good preparation and the potential outcomes of poor preparation Inspect and prepare the work area and equipment to be worked on in line with company policies / procedures Identify and implement any special precautions required by the work activity or environment, where required Maintain good housekeeping practices and a safe working environment throughout the activity Store tools, equipment, materials in a suitable / secure position and dispose of waste products in line with company policies and HS&amp;E regulations Reinstate the work area to ensure it is left in a safe and secure condition e.g. locks, notices, documentation Take a lead role in the preparation of the work area proactively informing others on matters which affect them Produce a detailed work plan to support the organisation of the work, including measures to deal with contingencies Demonstrate their ability to develop positive professional relationships with individuals to support the work activity Make valid suggestions / recommendations to improve the planning / preparation of the work activity Demonstrate a deeper understanding of the implications of good and poor work preparation. e.g. In terms of cost, time, value, company reputation etc. Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the work being undertaken